 - 1. To suppress checking of volume serial numbers for multivolume files, you must specify NOV in the VOL statement for the last volume of the file. - 2.
 For multivolume files, if PREP is specified for any of the volumes, all volumes in the file are prepped. - 3.
-When both fixed and removable 8415 disks are specified in a control stream, logical unit numbers for the fixed disks (160/162) must appear at least once in the control stream before logical unit numbers for the removable disks (161/163). - 4.
+SCRATCH lets you mount additional tape volumes (unlimited processing); however, these additional volumes are not prepped if PREP is specified.
+If they must be initialized, use the TPREP utility routine. - 4.
 When referencing multivolume files on the VOL statement, you must represent any undeclared volume serial numbers with commas.
 Additionally, if neither Mcc, N, or NMcc are specified for the first positional parameter, you must supply a comma.

 Start of data.
-All statements following the /\$ statement up to and including the associated end-of-data (/\) statement are filed in \$Y\$RUN.
+All statements following the /\$ statement up to and including the associated end-of-data (/) statement are filed in \$Y\$RUN.